Strong Winds Force Cancellation Of Australia MotoGP Qualifying - UrduPoint

 Fourth practice was then red-flagged when pit board numbers blew onto the track, just minutes after Oliveira lost control and came off his bike in a big crash on the approach to turn one.

-"I rolled off to let Johann (Zarco) pass and when I braked, I braked completely sideways and the wind just pushed me out of the track.

-" A medical check showed no fractures but he said his hands were painful and a decision on whether he can race would be made on Sunday.

-A safety commission meeting was convened and the 21 remaining riders voted to abandon the rest of the session and subsequent qualifying, which was rescheduled for Sunday.
+The rest of the session and subsequent qualifying was called off and later rescheduled for Sunday.

-"It was very dangerous.
-I mean they are very high-speed corners here and the wind affected it a lot," said world champion Marc Marquez, who admitted he was pushed to his limits.

-"When you ride at 330 kph on the straight it (the bike) was shaking a lot.
-Tomorrow is another day and for the safely of the riders were decided to go back (to the paddock)."
-The new timetable will see Q1 and Q2 held in the morning -- weather permitting -- with the race itself pushed back an hour.
+The new timetable will see Q1 and Q2, weather permitting, held in the morning with the race itself pushed back an hour.

 If qualifying cannot be held, the grid order will be based on the current combined practice results.